Blog Banner SVG

 Liabilities of Partners in a Partnership Firm

-The liabilities of partners in a partnership firm are one of the most significant concerns.
+Along with the rights and duties of partners in the Partnership Act, 1932, the liabilities are of utmost significance.
 Here’s a closer look at the responsibilities:

 Partners in a partnership firm hold joint and several liability for the firm’s debts.
 This means that if the firm encounters financial issues, each partner is individually responsible for the full debt, though they can seek reimbursement from the other partners for their share